Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • Amerasians

 Many other groups of non-citizen children may be eligible.
-Call our Delaware Healthy Children Program's 1-800 # to ask.
+Call the Delaware Healthy Children Program at 1-800-996-9969 to ask.

-A. Delaware Healthy Children Program uses federal funds from Title XXI, the Children Health Insurance Program.
+A. The Delaware Healthy Children Program uses federal funds from Title XXI of the Social Security Act – the State Children’s Health Insurance Program (SCHIP).
 By federal law, these funds cannot be used for dependents of state employees.

 Q. What about pre-existing conditions or medical eligibility?